chen4393c/Vicinity/README.md

 <li>Users can receive notifications if others posts their events nearby.</li>
 <li>Developers can view the source code from the GitHub and contact the author via email.</li>
 <br/>
-1. Integrated Google Map API to display the nearby hot topics posted by others.
+<li>1.
+Integrated Google Map API to display the nearby hot topics posted by others.</li>
-2. Used Google Firebase to store and manage UGC including images, descriptions, title, and locations.
+<li>2.
+Used Google Firebase to store and manage UGC including images, descriptions, title, and locations.</li>
-3. Improved the UI/UX flow with the idea of Material Design, which includes Animation, ToolBar, NavigationDrawer, TabLayout, ProgressBar, BottomSheet etc.
+<li>3.
+Improved the UI/UX flow with the idea of Material Design, which includes Animation, ToolBar, NavigationDrawer, TabLayout, ProgressBar, BottomSheet etc.</li>
-4. Utilized Android Broadcast Intent to handle inter-communication between different users.
+<li>4.
+Utilized Android Broadcast Intent to handle inter-communication between different users.</li>